Kurdish women: Female genital mutilation

 Female genital mutilation is prevalent in Iraqi Kurdistan and among Iraqis in central Iraq.
 In 2010, WADI published a study that 72% of all women and girl in some areas were circumcised that year.
 Two years later, a similar study was conducted in the province of Kirkuk with findings of 38% FGM prevalence giving evidence to the assumption that FGM was not only practiced by the Kurdish population but also existed in central Iraq.
 According to the research, FGM is most common among Sunni Muslims, but is also practiced by Shi’ites and Kakeys, while Christians and Yezidi don't seem to practice it in northern Iraq.
 In Arbil Governorate and Suleymaniya Type I FGM was common; while in Garmyan and New Kirkuk, Type II and III FGM were common.
 There was no law against FGM in Iraq, but in 2007 a draft legislation condemning the practice was submitted to the Regional Parliament, but was not passed.
 A field report by Iraqi group PANA Center, published in 2012, shows 38% of females in Kirkuk and its surrounding districts areas had undergone female circumcision.
 Of those females circumcised, 65% were Kurds, 26% Arabs and rest Turkmen.
-On the level of religious and sectarian affiliation, 41% were Sunnis, 23% Shiites, rest Kaka’is, and none Christians or Chaldeans.
+On the level of religious and sectarian affiliation, 41% were Sunnis, 23% Shiites, rest Kaka’is, and no Christians or Assyrians.
 A 2013 report finds FGM prevalence rate of 59% based on clinical examination of about 2000 Iraqi Kurdish women; FGM found were Type I, and 60% of the mutilation were performed to girls in 4–7 year age group.

 Owing to wars and the unstable situation of country, fighting against FGM has been difficult for authorities of Iraq.